buildingSMART/IFC4.3.x-development/docs/templates/Object Composition/Element Voiding/Element Openings/README.md

 Elements may have openings (geometric voids) defined, which may be a partial recess or extend the full depth.
 Openings may optionally be filled by another element such as a door or window.

-The 'Body' representation of an element does not account for voids, for which CSG operations are required to produce the resulting shape.
+The 'Body' representation of an element does not account for voids upon export, for which CSG operations are required at import to produce the resulting shape.

-The 'Mesh' representation of an element does account for voids, such that no additional operations are required.
+The 'Reference' representation of an element does account for voids at export, such that no additional operations are required at import.

 ```
 concept {